 Super deduction decision does not support agile, efficient operations, says Logistics UK

-From 1 April 2021 to 31 March 2023, the SDA enables companies to claim 130% capital allowances on qualifying plant and machinery investments, in effect, cutting a company’s tax bill by 25p for every pound it invests in new equipment.
+From 1 April 2021 to 31 March 2023, the SDA enables companies to claim 130% capital allowances on qualifying plant and machinery investments, in effect, cutting a companies’ tax bill by 25p for every pound they invest in new equipment.
 While the measure was designed to benefit businesses financially and operationally, the legislation excluded leasing and short-term hire, which are some of the most common ways plant and machinery are acquired by businesses, as Denise Beedell, Public Policy Manager at Logistics UK comments:

 Along with the six other business groups - British Vehicle Rental and Leasing Association, Civil Engineering Contractors Association, Forum of Private Business, Finance & Leasing Association, Manufacturing Technologies Association and Association of Chartered Certified Accountants - Logistics UK is inviting officials to a roundtable discussion in September 2021 to discuss the essential role leasing and short-term hire play in enabling business investment in equipment.